chronohq/radixdb/README.md

 Future versions may implement techniques such as [memory mapping](https://en.wikipedia.org/wiki/Memory-mapped_file) to allow partial loading of the tree, while supporting the existing RadixDB file format.

+## Data Integrity

+RadixDB ensures data integrity using two [IEEE CRC32](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) checksum mechanisms.

+The in-memory tree checksum verifies the integrity of the Radix tree during runtime operations.
+It detects potential corruption or tampering of the tree structure by enforcing checksum verification on read and write operations.

+The storage checksum verifies the integrity of the database file and detects any corruption or tampering that might occur at the filesystem level.

+Both checksum types are calculated across all nodes in the Radix tree, providing comprehensive coverage of the entire database structure.

 ## Contributing

 Contributions of any kind are welcome.